-'Avengers: Endgame' Theory Suggests Captain America Won't Be The One to Sacrifice Himself
+'Avengers: Endgame' Theory Suggests Captain America Won't Be The One To Sacrifice Himself

 Have you subscribed to ComicBook Nation, the official Podcast of ComicBook.com yet?
 Check it out by clicking here or listen below.

-In this latest episode, we talk about Star Wars: Episode IX , Avengers: Endgame opening early and more!
+In this latest episode, we talk about the new X-Men: Dark Phoenix trailer, Will Smith breaking up with the Suicide Squad, & so much more!
 Make sure to subscribe now and never miss an episode!